JackLamb99/historical-figures/README.md

 ### Accessibility

-[Wave Accessibility](https://wave.webaim.org/) tool was used to ensure the website met the needs for visually impaired users:
+[Wave Accessibility](https://wave.webaim.org/) tool was used to ensure the website met the needs of visually impaired users:

 ![Index Wave Results](docs/readme_images/index_wave.png)